 The “Transforming your care” (HSCNI 2011) review of Health and Social Care in Northern Ireland identified twelve principles for change including “placing the individual at the centre of any model by promoting a better outcome for the service user, carer and their family”.
 Key documents and actions following the review are available from the “Transforming Your Care” area of the Department of Health, Social Services and Public Safety web site.

 Healthcare Improvement Scotland oversees a person-centred care programme which “seeks to improve healthcare services so that they focus on the needs and wishes of people, their families and their carers”.
 This work includes work to ensure that the “voice of the public plays a vital role in shaping care service in the NHS in Scotland” through the Scottish Health Council (SHC).
 The SHC site publishes “The Participation Toolkit” that supports staff to work with patients, carers and members of the public in the design and delivery of local services.

-The strategy document “Together for Health” (NHS Wales 2011) and the delivery plan delivery plan “Achieving Excellence for Wales” (NHS Wales 2012) establish the key aims for the NHS in Wales between 2011 and 2016.
+The strategy document “Together for Health” (NHS Wales 2011) establishes the key aims for the NHS in Wales between 2011 and 2016.
 Patient centredness remains one of the six dimensions of quality identified in annual reporting since 2011.